latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Rental assistance Massachusetts.
+Rental assistance in Massachusetts.

 Find help paying rent from state level programs in MA

-• Massachusetts homelessness prevention programs - Low and moderate income individuals and families who are at risk of becoming homeless due to an eviction may be able to receive support.
-These assistance programs help people keep their current apartments or housing.
-In some cases, the family may just need to move though.
+Massachusetts homelessness prevention programs offers emergency rent assistance, often the same day.
+Low and moderate income individuals and families who are at risk of becoming homeless due to an eviction may be able to receive support.
+These financial assistance programs help people pay rent in order to keep their current apartments or housing.

+• In some cases, the family may just need to move though.
 In those cases, the program may also be able to help them find other safe affordable housing if it is determined that is the best solution.

-The HPRP helps by providing emergency rental assistance, funds for paying back rent, utility bills and arrearages, free lawyers to tenants security deposits, free hotel/motel vouchers, and even moving and storage costs.
+The HPRP helps by providing emergency rental assistance, funds for paying back rent, utility bills and arrearages, or free lawyers to tenants security deposits.
+There are also free hotel/motel vouchers and even money to pay moving and storage costs.
 Read more on eviction prevention programs for low-income tenants MA.

-In addition assistance may even be provided for anyone who is currently homeless.
+• In addition assistance may even be provided for anyone who is currently homeless.
 RAFT may also be able to help families who have to move to a new home or apartment but do not have enough money to pay for first month’s rent, a security deposit, or their utility startup costs.
 Or call 1-800-224-5124 or (877) 211-6277

-• In addition to the resources indicated above, the state government coordinates foreclosure prevention, provides shelter or transitional housing, and other crisis type rent programs.
+In addition to the resources indicated above, the state government coordinates foreclosure prevention, provides shelter or transitional housing, and other crisis type rent relief programs.
 Read more on some additional resources available for tenants in government housing in Massachusetts.

 Local rental assistance programs in Massachusetts by county and city